 We provide a flexible and supportive experience where volunteers can fit their volunteering around other commitments on a regular or ad hoc basis, which can be in the daytime or the evening and during the week or at the weekend.
 Being a Handy Helper offers a meaningful and rewarding opportunity to meet new people and make a difference to their life.

-One2One Handy Helpers:
+One2One Handy Helpers

 Our volunteers let us know their availability and we match them with a client depending on their preferred locations and the type of task required.

-Handy Helper Group:
+Handy Helper Group

-at the centre of our Handy Helper Group, our volunteers are guided by a paid Handy Helper Team Leader.
+Team working is at the centre of our Handy Helper Group, and our volunteers are guided by a paid Handy Helper Team Leader.
 There is a great sense of camaraderie where they can draw on each other’s knowledge and experience.

-Benefits of Volunteering
+Benefits of volunteering